DeViL303/MultiServer3-NautilusFork/README.md

 - Drag in one or more compatible archives or folders.
 It should be able to handle large tasks such as unpacking 10k objects in one operation.
 - It will create a timestamp.txt in the output folder with the original timestamp of the archive, leave this in place and it will be used during future repacking of that same folder.
 - Default output path for the archive Unpacker tool is next to the exe/Output/Mapped/.
 This can be changed in settings.

+Options:

+- Validate files
+  If enabled this option will make an attempt to validate that all files have dumped correctly. it uses combination of header/string byte level checks and dedicated libaries for checking media files such as mp3/wav/png/jpg
+  It will also parse xml/json/scene/sdc/odc etc looking for bytes indicating corruption/encryption/compression.
+  It uses HomeLuac.exe to parse lua files for syntax errors.
+This can lead to some false flags as home devs did sometimes write non valid lua but overall its useful.
+  It will also log any 0 byte files for further checking, again this does lead to some false flags due to the fact Home devs did sometimes use 0 byte files but overall its useful ot have them flagged for further checking
+  Finally it will log any items with unmapped files - this check is slightly different as it always happens regardless if validate files is enabled or not.
+If any unmapped files are detected it will add _CHECK suffis to output folder name.
+  If any warnings (validation failures) are detected at all during validation you will find a JobReport.txt in your output folder.

+- Offline Structure
+  This setting only effects object extraction, when enabled it extract objects into the "offline" style with all files and folders in root.
+This is perfect for running in extracted form on HDK builds.
+  This was the norm up until recently and if you ever extract objects with older tools such as gazs HomeTool you will be familiar with it.
+  Now that Online is revived this is no longer the default format so must be selected.
+Note unlike other settings, This setting does not get remembered between sessions.